rprice000/coding-quiz/README.md

 - This code can be used and opened on any web browser.
 - To veiw  Page open the index.html file with your main web browser.

+# Screenshots

+- All screenshots are inside the assets folder within the screenshots folder -./assets/screenshots/...

 # Links

 - GitHub Repository Link